Ts-Pytham/DotNet.AdvancedCollections/README.md

 ### List

-Is a data structure that stores a collection of items in a specific order.
+A list is a data structure that stores a collection of items in a specific order.
 Lists allow items to be added, removed, and accessed by their position in the list.
 They are often used to store collections of data that need to be organized and accessed in a specific order.

-- Sorted List: Is a data structure that is similar to a regular list, but maintains its items in a sorted order.
+- **Sorted List**: A data structure that is similar to a regular list, but maintains its items in a sorted order.
 This means that when items are added to the list, they are automatically placed in the correct position based on their sorting order.
 Sorted lists are useful in situations where it is necessary to access items in a specific order, such as in applications that require efficient search and retrieval of data.

-- DoublyLinkedList: Is a data structure that consists of a set of nodes, where each node has two pointers: one pointing to the previous node in the list and one pointing to the next node in the list.
+- **DoublyLinkedList**: A data structure that consists of a set of nodes, where each node has two pointers: one pointing to the previous node in the list and one pointing to the next node in the list.
 This allows for efficient insertion and deletion of elements from the list, as well as the ability to traverse the list in both directions (from the beginning to the end and from the end to the beginning).

 **Example of SortedList in code:**